 CSR is committed to providing a safe place to work and protecting the environment in which we operate.
 The workplace health and safety of CSR's employees, contractors and visitors and the preservation of the environment in which CSR operates is a core value at CSR.
 The CSR Board regards good management of workplace health, safety and the environment, as well as progressing Sustainability objectives, as a business imperative.

-The CSR Board believes that all injuries, occupational illnesses and environmental incidents can be prevented and requires management to establish and maintain appropriate systems and a culture in place to support CSR’s vision of zero harm.
+The CSR Board believes that all injuries, occupational illnesses and environmental incidents can be prevented and expects management to establish and maintain appropriate systems and build a culture to support CSR’s safety and sustainability commitments.

 Role of the Committee

-The CSR Board has established a Safety & Sustainability Committee to assist the CSR Board discharge its workplace health, safety and environment (WHSE) duties by monitoring:
+The CSR Board has established a Safety & Sustainability Committee to assist the CSR Board discharge its workplace health, safety and environment (WHSE) and Sustainability duties by monitoring:

 - CSR's processes for compliance with relevant laws and relevant WHSE policies and standards;

 - That management is promoting and modelling a culture of compliance with WHSE responsibilities;

 - The establishment and tracking of measurable WHSE and Sustainability objectives and targets, including recognising and celebrating their achievement;

 - That CSR has appropriate processes for receiving information regarding incidents, hazards, risks and impacts and the timely response to that information;

 - That CSR conducts appropriate WHSE verification activities;